Ready to be basic? We mean having a basic (alkaline) pH — the measurement of how acidic or alkaline something is.

 Acidic foods fall into the acidic range of the pH scale and are different from acid-forming foods.
 Acidic foods have an acidic pH that doesn’t always leave acidity behind.
 Whereas acid-forming foods promote acidity in the body.

 Acid-forming foods tend to have high PRALs, which have been connected to Western diets high in animal protein.
-According to a 2019 meta-analysis, consuming a diet high in PRALs may lead to high triglyceride levels and obesity.
+According to a 2019 meta-analysis, consuming a diet high in PRALs have been associated with high triglyceride levels and obesity.

 Low PRALs are often related to plant-based diets full of fruits and veggies — even acidic ones like citrus fruits and tomatoes.
 A 2018 review found diets low in PRALs may be beneficial for kidney, heart, and bone health.